ocodista/trampar-de-casa/README-en.md

 The Trampar de Casa is an open-source initiative dedicated to connecting Brazilian developers to remote work opportunities, encouraging inclusion, diversity, and eradicating geographical boundaries.

-Weekly, we send one email with job opportunities and 100% remotes matching our subscribers' profiles.
+On Wednesdays, we send one email with 100% remote job opportunities.
+National (🇧🇷) or International (🌍).

 ## [Manifest about remote work](./manifesto.md)